'Predatory Bacteria' Might Be Enlisted In Defense Against Antibiotic Resistance

 "It's been very exciting," Ringeisen says, as this exploratory phase of research is gradually coming to a successful conclusion.

-Lab studies that his agency has funded show that the predatory bacteria will attack all sorts of nasties, including tuberculosis, the plague and deadly germs that have developed resistance to antibiotics.
-And the star of this show is an organism called Bdellovibrio, a bacterium that swims around with the aid of a whip-like tail, and attacks common germs six times its size.
+Lab studies that his agency has funded show that the predatory bacteria will attack all sorts of nasties, including bacterial lung infections, the plague and deadly germs that have developed resistance to antibiotics.
+And the star of this show is an organism called Bdellovibrio, a bacterium that swims around with the aid of a corkscrew tail, and attacks common germs six times its size.

 "Bdellovibrio ended up preying upon 145 of the 168 human pathogens we tested, which is pretty remarkable," Ringeisen says.
 Other species of predatory bacteria are also potentially useful, and each uses its own strategy.

 Myxococcus "can use what's referred to as a wolf pack" strategy, where they swarm their prey, Ringeisen says.
-"There are also organisms that act almost like a vampire" –the Vampirococcus – which suck the life out of their prey.
+"There are also organisms that act almost like a vampire" — the Vampirococcus — which suck the life out of their prey.

 The best-studied predator, Bdellovibrio, actually bores into larger bacteria and eats them from the inside out.

-First, it uses its whip-like flagella to swim up to prey.
+First, it uses its flagellum, which is stiff and rotates, to swim up to prey.
 Then it latches on, using tiny appendages "which are little grappling hooks on the surface," says Liz Sockett, a professor of bacterial genetics at Nottingham University in the UK.
 It's a bit like a climber attaching to rock, she says.

 Once the Bdellovibrio has grappled its prey, it latches on tight with multiple mechanisms.